rubbennn/IES-Fausti-Barbera/README.md

 # IES Fausti Barbera
-This is my github content, made of Rubén.
+This is my github content, made by Rubén.

 ## LIST OF TEACHERS